yashlamba/portfolio/content/projects/simulate.md

 ---

-> This post doesn't explain much about simulate, rather my experience of building.
-Visit [Simulate docs](https://builtree.org/simulate) docs to know more.
+> This post doesn't explain much about simulate, rather my experience of building it.
+Visit [Simulate docs](https://builtree.org/simulate) to know more.

 Simulate was one of my first major projects.
 It taught me one of the most important skills of my developer journey, which is Project Based Learning.